sherriemcnulty/HW-Wireframe/README.md

 # wireframe-model
-This is a basic html wireframe model written with HTML/CSS.
+This is a basic wireframe model written with HTML/CSS.